lowRISC/opentitan/sw/device/lib/dif/README.md

   * DIFs must ensure, if they only accept a subset of an enum, that the argument is within that subset.
 However, DIFs may assume, for checking preconditions, that any enum argument is one of the enum constants.
-  * DIFs must not have side-effects before any guard statements.
+  * DIFs must not cause any side-effects before any guard statements.

-    Side-effects include (but are not limited to) writing to memory, including memory-mapped hardware, and modifying processor CSRs.
 This means returning early from a guard statement must not leave the hardware in an invalid or unrecoverable state.

 * Switch statements in DIFs must always have a default case, including when switching on an enum value (an "enum switch").